-The Advanced Imaging Lab currently has a few microscopes divided in three categories.
+The Advanced Imaging Unit currently has a few microscopes divided in four categories.

-Zeiss' Stereo Lumar is a flurescence capable and fully automated stereoscope with an increased focusing range, letting you take pictures of tissues of whole adult fish, mice and even larger animals.
-With it's high resolution, high quality ApoLumar 1,2 lens, variable zoom and large working distance users have flexibility to choose between their desired zoom without sacrificing quality.
+Zeiss' Stereo Lumar is a fluorescence capable and fully automated stereoscope with an increased focusing range, letting you take pictures of tissues of whole adult fish, mice and even larger animals.
+With it's high resolution, high quality ApoLumar 1.2 lens, variable zoom and large working distance, users have flexibility to choose between their desired zoom without sacrificing quality.

 This confocal microscope allows acquisition of images at very high frame rates with minimum illumination of samples in a broader field of view, when compared with other spinning disks.

 The Leica Spinning Disk system is a spinning disk laser confocal microscope with a sensitive EMCCD camera suitable for fast in vivo imaging.
 It's the fastest and most sensitive system at the institute.
 The system can also scan multiple positions in the sample, with multiple channels in timelapse mode.
 Also has FRAP and Ablation systems.

 The Leica Stellaris 5 system is mounted on a Leica DM6 upright microscope, equipped with 405 nm, 448 nm, 488 nm, 561 nm and 638 nm laser lines, and with two of Leica’s new Power HyD S spectral detectors.
 The Stellaris5 is equipped also to perform FRET (CFP-YFP AB or SE), FRAP, and Lightning (Super-resolution).